Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 and also...undeserving to be anywhere near the nobles, who apparently have all the A.I. money now (I might need to add in junk news articles to support this claim).

 A lot of people can't earn any money in computer work anymore.
-Welcome to one of many miserable situations going on, and I can't say it's entirely because of artificial intelligence developments.
+Welcome to one of many miserable situations going on nowadays, and I can't say it's entirely because of artificial intelligence developments.

 ------------------------------------------------